I was born in 1725, and I died 1807. The only godly influence in my

 where the severity of discipline almost broke my back.
 I couldn't stand

 it any longer, and left in rebellion at the age of ten.
-I did that until my

 days in the military service, where again discipline worked hard against